vaultah/replicat/README.md

 # Same, but without the table header
 $ replicat ls -r some:repository -P path/to/password/file -K path/to/key/file --no-header
 # Lists snapshots with names that match any of the regexes passed via -S/--snapshot-regex
-# In this example, we'll only list snapshots that start with 123456 OR include substring abcdef
+# In this example, we'll only list snapshots whose names start with '123456' OR include
+# substring 'abcdef'
 $ replicat ls -r some:repository \
     -P path/to/password/file \
     -K path/to/key/file \
     -S '^123456' \
-    -S 'abcdef'
+    -S abcdef
-# Lists the snapshots, but instead of the default set of columns, displays just the snapshot name,
+# Lists the snapshots, but instead of the default set of columns, displays just the
-# the number of files in the snapshot, and the total size of the snapshot (in that order).
+# snapshot name, the number of files in the snapshot, and the total size of the snapshot
-# Oh, there's also --no-header
+# (in that order).
+Oh, there's also --no-header
 $ replicat ls -r some:repository \
     -P path/to/password/file \
     -K path/to/key/file \